-Applies to: RECOMMENDED PRACTICE: The council operates a COPE and/or climbing committee or task force Camp that is led by a trained COPE and climbing program trainer. properties VERIFICATION: Current National Camping School card for COPE and climbing Day camp program trainer.
-Family camp Long-term camp
+The council operates a COPE and/or climbing committee that is led by a trained COPE and Climbing Program Trainer.

+- Current National Camping School certification for COPE and Climbing Program Trainer. - Review roster of the committee members and/or minutes of meetings.